Utah Administrative Code

 3. For projects that exceed $2,500 per account, but are equal to or less than $10,000 per account, the customer shall pay 25 percent of the costs that exceed $2,500.
 For projects that exceed $10,000 per account, but are equal to or less than $20,000 per account, the customer shall pay 50 percent of the costs that are greater than $10,000 plus the previously calculated amount.
 For projects exceeding $20,000 per account the customer shall pay 75 percent of the cost above $20,000 until the State Universal Service Support Fund has paid the maximum amount as provided herein, any project costs above that level will be paid for 100 percent by the customer.

 4. The State Universal Service Support Fund shall pay the difference between the sum of the defined company contributions plus customer contribution amounts and the total project cost up to the maximum amount provided herein.
+To the extent the Commission finds that inclusion of any cost will result in an inefficient use of USF funds or in a use of USF funds that is inconsistent with the public interest, such cost will be excluded from the total project cost.

 5. Other terms and conditions for service extension shall be reviewed by the Commission in its consideration of an application and may be altered by the Commission in order to approve the use of universal service funds through the requested one-time distribution.